What Is Pneumonia?

 How Is Pneumonia Treated?

-How Can I Help Myself Feel Better?
+What Can Help Me Feel Better?

 If your doctor has prescribed medicine, follow the directions carefully.